grusite/movies-telegram-bot/README.md

 * **/webhook/overseerr-media-notification:** Handles notifications from Overseerr about new media availability.

-Example of a TV Series POST notification from Overseerr:
+Example of a TV Series POST (MEDIA_AVAILABLE status) notification from Overseerr:

 ```json
 {